Finding the Law of the Micro-States and Small Jurisdictions of Europe

 16.9.
 Liechtenstein (Fürstentum Liechtenstein)

 “Prevailing Liechtenstein laws date to a great extent from the 19th Century.
 Liechtenstein law originates from Swiss and Austrian law.
-Of Austrian origin are civil and criminal court procedures, criminal law, succession and family law, and the law pertaining to contracts, torts and rights in personam.
+Of Austrian origin are civil and criminal court procedures, criminal law, succession and family law, and the law about contracts, torts, and rights in personam.
 Swiss law pertaining to civil status, property, and to an extent, rights in personam has been adopted.
 The last twenty years have seen amendments to many laws.”[29]
-In fact, the manner in which laws are published on paper and online unsurprisingly parallels the Swiss and to a lesser extent the Austrian practice.
-Substantively, laws, especially those relating to establishment and to economic activity, have been greatly affected by the European Union acquis through Liechtenstein’s membership in the European Economic Area.
-The European Union, and the EEA/EFTA websites, and others cited in the introductory section of this article, will be sources of further information.
-As Switzerland is responsible for management of Liechtenstein’s foreign affairs and its communications and monetary system, the Swiss government website may be useful as well.
+How laws are published on paper and online unsurprisingly parallels the Swiss and to a lesser extent the Austrian practice.
+Substantively, laws, especially those relating to establishment and economic activity, have been greatly affected by the European Union’s acquis through Liechtenstein’s membership in the European Economic Area.
+The European Union, and the EEA/EFTA websites, as well as others cited in the introductory section of this article, will be sources of further information.
+As Switzerland is responsible for the management of Liechtenstein’s foreign affairs and its communications and monetary system, the Swiss government website may be useful as well.

 Statute law databases:

-Relations with Switzerland with list of treaties, including:
+Relations with Switzerland with a list of treaties, including:

 The Liechtensteinische Juristenzeitung (LJZ) is the authoritative legal journal and source of commentary and case reports.
 It is found in many libraries overseas.